bmentges/brainiak_api/docs/source/services/links.rst

 Links Specification
 -------------------

-In our API, successful responses have a ``links`` section that state possible actions for the resource being retrieved.
+In our API, successful responses have a ``links`` section that state possible actions for the resource being retrieved or access to other resources.
 For more about this concept, see :doc:`../concepts` and :doc:`../concepts/hypermedia`.

 For example: